 - gifts in lieu of money

 - deductions for agency fees

-- earnings of professional sports people
+- treatment of income for professional sports people

-- earnings paid to a prisoner's dependants
+- treatment of income paid to a prisoner's dependants

 - industry based lump sum payments, and

 Gifts in lieu of money

 If a person receives a gift IN LIEU of money for work performed, the value of the gift IS treated as income for social security purposes.
 Such gifts must be capable of being given a monetary value under the principle of valuable consideration (1.1.V.25).

 Some income from employment is exempt from assessment.

 Policy reference: SS Guide 4.3.2 Income exempt from assessment